 Not quite what you’re looking for?
 Click here to browse more Ghent hotels!

 Ghent is one of the lesser-visited cities in Belgium, but it is also one of the most dynamic.
-If you have 1 day in Ghent, you have time to see most of the city’s highlights.
+If you have a day to explore, you have time to see most of the city’s highlights.
 Within two days, you can get even more acquainted with the city.
-With delicious food, awe-inspiring architecture, and historic landmarks galore, there is no shortage of ways to spend your time in Ghent.

 Are you planning a day trip to Ghent?
 Have any questions about this itinerary?
 Let us know in the comments!